byxor/passflip/README.md

 * You can limit the length of a password using the `-l <number>` option.

+* You can automatically copy the password to the clipboard (on linux with xclip installed) using `passflip | sed '$!d' | xclip -selection clipboard`. _This is planned to be added as a proper feature later (across all platforms)._

 ## Contribution

 See anything you want to improve?
 Want to add any features?
 Make a pull request and I'll be happy to accept it if it's good.